How to Explore the Jonathan Run Trail at Ohiopyle State Park

 About a tenth of a mile or so further, you’ll find the end of the trail, at the intersection of the GAP Trail.

-Take a left on the GAP Trail, peaking at views of the Youghiogheny River down the hill and to your right.
+Take a left and follow the GAP Trail, peaking at views of the Youghiogheny River to your right.

-Keep an eye out, because after less than 0.2 miles on the GAP Trail you’ll want to take the Mitchell Field Trail to the left.
+Keep an eye out, because after less than 0.2 miles on the GAP Trail, you’ll want to take the Eelah Trail to the left.

-Trickling over the hillside, Sugar Run Falls is beautiful and worth adding as a stop on this hike.
+Trickling over the hillside, Sugar Run Falls is beautiful, fairly easy to access, and worth adding as a stop on this hike.

-To extend into other more remote areas of the park, continue up the steep hill on the Mitchell Hill Trail.
+To extend into other more remote areas of the park, continue up the steep hill on the Eelah Trail.

 This trail is a loop that will eventually lead to the Sugar Run Trail.